Rolling Stones Arrest History: 11 Brushes With the Law

-As a result of this scandalous bust, Richards was brought up on charges that included possession of various drugs and paraphernalia.
+As a result of this scandalous bust at his home in London, Richards was brought up on charges that included possession of various drugs and paraphernalia.
 His impressive stash reportedly consisted of grass, cannabis resin, Chinese heroin, mandrax tablets, burnt spoons, syringes and pipes.
 Thanks to court records that were unsealed in 2011, the world found out he was also in possession of a loaded handgun, rifle and 110 rounds of ammunition.
 Richards claimed he was set up by police and that the handguns belonged to his tenant, and ultimately he was once again able to avoid further troubles.

 The fact that Richards and Ron Wood were arrested in Fordyce, Ark., is apparently legendary within the town.
 After leaving lunch, Richards, who was driving an Impala, was pulled over for reckless driving.
 Officers thought they smelled marijuana on the pair and searched the car.
 Instead of finding pot, cops found less than two grams of cocaine in a briefcase supposedly belonging to passenger Fred Sessler.
 Richards passed the sobriety test, but was cited for carrying a hunting knife, which was considered an illegal weapon.

 It's the arrest that could have ended the Rolling Stones.
 Richards was detained in Canada In February 1977 after police found heroin in his hotel room.
 He was charged with "possession of heroin for the purpose of trafficking," which, in Canada, can come with a prison sentence of seven years to life.
 His passport was confiscated and he was held in the country until April of the same year, when he was allowed to re-enter the United States on a medical visa for treatment for heroin addiction.
 Luckily for Richards, the charges were later dropped to the much simpler charge of possession.
 The judge showed leniency thanks to a blind woman who told him of how Richards made arrangements to look after her safety at Stones concerts.
 He pleaded guilty and was granted a suspended sentence and ordered to play a benefit for the Canadian National Institute for the Blind.